 Best Start Foods is a recurring four weekly pre-paid card payment, which replaced Healthy Start Vouchers for new claims in Scotland from 12 August 2019.
-This publication provides information on applications and payments for Best Start Foods from 12 August 2019 to 30 November 2020.
+This publication provides information on applications and payments for Best Start Foods from 12 August 2019 to 30 November 2021.

-As this publication reports on applications and decisions to the end of November 2020, it spans the period when the Covid-19 pandemic was present in Scotland, as the first case was confirmed on 1 March 2020.
-Social Security Scotland implemented some service changes in March 2020 in response to the Covid-19 pandemic but continued to process applications and make payments.
+As this publication reports on applications to the end of November 2021, it spans the period when the Covid-19 pandemic was present in Scotland.